Đoan Trang: Growing up from many movements

 In 1998, she competed in the contest "Voice of students of City", which was for students at highschools, colleges and universities in Ho Chi Minh City.
 In this contest, she won first prize and later became representative of the city to join National Voice of Student contest in Ha Noi where she was a runner up.

-Not only participating in activities at schools, she also competed "The Voice of Ho Chi Minh City Broadcast Station" in 1997, this was highly rated contest at the time in Sai Gon and further regions of the South as it used to discover many famous singers in Vietnam music industry such as: Thu Minh, Dam Vinh Hung, Duc Tuan, Thanh Thuy...In this contest, she made to the final round and won supplementary prize which was pretty remarkable to a new face like her.
+Apart from joining in activities at school, she also took part in “The Voice of Ho Chi Minh City Broadcast Station” singing contest in 1997.
+The contest was a major platform that gave an opportunity to new talent in Ho Chi Minh City and South Vietnam and made artists like Thu Minh, Dam Vinh Hung, Duc Tuan, and Thanh Thuy launch their careers.

 The path to become professional singer

 In 1999, post graduation with excellent degree of vocal – Ho Chi Minh City Music Institute, she was offered to work at Singapore Airline, which was suitable to her English ability with high salary.
 However, she decided to pursue professional singing as she registered Green Rhythm Club and performed at some entertainment spot in the city.

 In 2001, once again she competed in The Voice of Ho Chi Minh City Broadcast Station and was a runner up, this time, she performed the song Vo Tinh written by Tran Tien, the song was a success and highly rated with the nearly same score of winner Tu Anh, this could be said to be one of new chapters of her career.
 She continued to get many offers from producers and entertainment agencies.
 However, she pursued to be an independent singer and developed her career in her own way.

 In 2002, she introduce a series of hit songs at that time including: Forget Me Not, Khi Ta 20,...Especially, the song Forget Me Not written by Quoc An was recorded and produced into three different version including techno, slow and electronic.
 For this song, she was nominated for New Artist of The Year award of Green Wave Awards.
 In 2005, she received award from 7th Green Wave Awards, as being one of 10 Favorite Artist of The Year Awards for two songs "Toc Hat" and "Bang Khuang", as they were charted in top 5 of Green Wave music chart for many weeks.
 This was the first time she won Green Wave Awards.
 However, some newspapers shared opinions that she didn't deserve the award but singer Thanh Thao instead who had more successful songs and suspected that the vote was not fair.

 In July 2007, she had a short term course in the US for 5 weeks at University Berklee which is a famous music university in Boston, Massachusetts.
 The course was called "Summer Performance Program" where she studied about vocal, music theory, stage performance skill and R&B with Latin Pop genres.